abrookins/WrapToColumn/README.md

 "Setting the maximum line width."
 It is intended as a replacement for the `gq` command in Vim and `fill-paragraph` in Emacs.

-## Provided actions
+## Editor Actions

-Two commands are provided:
+This plugin adds two new _actions_ to Intellij editors that you can all to wrap text:

-- Wrap Line to Column: Wraps selected text or the current line if no text is selected.
+- Wrap Line to Column: **Wraps selected text or the current line if no text is selected**.
 This is useful for IdeaVim users who wish to pair the command with motions like `vip` (select current paragraph).

-- Wrap Paragraph to Column: Wraps the paragraph in which the cursor appears.
+- Wrap Paragraph to Column: **Wraps all lines in the current paragraph**.
 A paragraph is defined as text offset by blank lines -- including lines that only start with what looks like comment syntax (e.g., `//   `).
 Selected text is ignored (no selection is needed).

-## Setting the maximum line width

-The maximum width of wrapped text is based on one of the following settings, in this order of priority:

-* The "Right margin override" setting found in the Wrap to Column settings panel

-* The right column setting configured for the language of the currently active editor tab

-* The editor's default right column setting
+To learn how to you call these actions, read the __

 ## Installing

 Install the plugin from an Intellij editor (like Intellij Ultimate, PyCharm, etc.) inside the Preferences -> Plugins window.

-### From the plugin repository
+### From Within an Intellij Editor

-To install from the Plugin Repository:
+Follow these steps to install this plugin from within an Intellij editor:

-* Open Preferences -> Plugins and click the Browse repositories ... button
+* Open Preferences -> Plugins and click _Marketplace_
 * Search for "Wrap to column"
 * Choose Wrap to Column
 * Click Install
 * Restart the editor when prompted

-### To install from GitHub
+### From GitHub

 To install the latest zip from GitHub: